rjungemann/tripboard/README.markdown

   * `echo foo | ~/.tripboard/tripboard copy` to copy contents to tripboard
   * `~/.tripboard/tripboard paste > somfile` to paste contents somewhere else
   * `~/.tripboard/tripboard check_tmux` to manually copy over tmux buffer
+  * `~/.tripboard/tripboard from_clipboard` to move contents of clipboard into
+    tripboard.
+  * `~/.tripboard/tripboard to_clipboard` to move contents of tripboard into
+    clipboard.

 You can use the Ruby library like this: